emilyhorsman/bikeblog/content/posts/new-bike-day-brompton-c-line-explore/index.md

 {{< image src="R0007729.jpg" alt="The brazing showing through the transparent lacquered finish over the bottom bracket shell." >}}

 Some other cool things I learned: it's got a 74mm OLD front hub[^2] and the bumper where the hinged rear triangle meets up with the seat tube acts as suspension.
 Which you can really feel!
-I went over an unfinished road surface today and the front of the bike felt _horrible_ (was visibly vibrating) but you could barely tell at the rear of the bike.
+I went over an unfinished road surface yesterday and the front of the bike felt _horrible_ (it was visibly vibrating) but you could barely tell at the rear of the bike.

 [^2]: Check out [these wacky SON dynamo 74mm OLD hubs](https://nabendynamo.de/en/products/hub-dynamos/for-folding-bikes/).